Call for Board Nominations

 CPA Saskatchewan Board Director Position

 The role of Board members is to collectively govern CPA Saskatchewan.
-The mandate of the CPA Saskatchewan Board, and its authority, are derived from the The Accounting Profession Act (the Act).
+The mandate of the CPA Saskatchewan Board, and its authority, are derived from the Act.
 As per Section 8(1) of the Act, the Board shall govern and manage the affairs of CPA Saskatchewan and the regulation of registrants.

 The Board is accountable to the membership who elect them.
 The Board is also accountable to exercise good stewardship of CPA Saskatchewan on behalf of the trust placed in it by the public, members, CPA Saskatchewan staff, volunteers, and other stakeholders.
 The Board members are obligated under the Act to act in the overall best interests of CPA Saskatchewan.
 The Board should report to the members and other stakeholders through an annual report and annual audited financial statements of CPA Saskatchewan.

-A term on the Board is two years, and members may only serve a maximum of two consecutive terms.
+A term on the Board is three years, and members may only serve a maximum of two consecutive terms.

 Responsibilities of Board Members

-The CPA Saskatchewan Board will govern using a results-based Board model.
+The CPA Saskatchewan Board governs using a results-based Board model.
 The Board is responsible as a whole to provide the overall leadership and strategic direction for CPA Saskatchewan.
 In fulfilling its responsibilities, the Board should focus on:

 - Financial Stewardship